adriaFreixasWb/parking-spots/README.md

 Let's create a class car with properties:
 * Color
 * Licence plate

-And use the information for the cars on step 1
+Use features from step 1 to create instances of car class